-Types of Users in the Organisation
+Types of Users in the Organization

 - Standard user - Has restricted access and cannot manage users or permissions.

-Organisation Owner
+Organization Owner

 The org owners can perform the following: